MaxLell/Gesberry-Control/ReadMe.md

 2. The __GesBerry_MachineLearning Package__: This package contains an executable jupyter notebook, which contains several system experiments.
 On the one hand these show the current systems capabilities in terms of detection accuracy (also for future systems) and on the other hand it provides valueable information to maximize the detection accuracy.
 Here the impact of the human operator is shown.

-Installation guide
-Prerequesite is that the sensor is connected to the Raspberry Pi's GPIO pins (see I2C Connectors Raspberry Pi)

 ## Dependencies and Installation Guides